-Contact: Ellen Tevik, Bookstore Coordinator ellen.tevik@smapdx.org
+Contact: Michael Navarro, Bookstore Coordinator michael.navarro@smapdx.org

-St. Mary's Academy Bookstore Portal provides families with specific textbook information and direct links to new and used books through various marketplace vendors.
+St. Mary's Academy Bookstore provides families with specific textbook information and direct links to new and used books through various marketplace vendors (stmaryspdx.org).
 This enhanced portal makes it easy to shop for the correct books at various price levels.
 The Portal can be accessed through our website under the Academics menu.

 Which Textbooks to Order: Students use their class schedule and the information on the Bookstore Portal to identify which classes and books they need.

 Which Apps to order:

-• Required all-school Apps are provided by the school and distributed directly through student iPads.

-• Department required Apps will be listed on the Department's webpage or teachers may provide more specific information during the first weeks of school.
+- Required all-school Apps are provided by the school and distributed directly through student iPads. - Department required Apps will be listed on the Department's webpage or teachers may provide more specific information during the first weeks of school.